Sunday, June 07, 2015

 The Zhumell's sliding-bearing altitude balance system is downright innovative, but you can’t adjust it with the OTA on the mount, unfortunately.
 So…I pulled the tube off the rocker box, loosened the four Allen head bolts that hold the alt-bearings in place, and slid them up the scale another half inch toward the forward end of the tube.
 Tightened everything back down, remounted the OTA, and gave it a try.

 With some tension on the knobs, balance was good with any of my normally used oculars.
 Not perfect, mind you.
 Unless you have a means of continuously adjusting balance, the altitude axis of an alt-az scope, given the (too) small side bearings Chinese telescope makers use, will never be perfect all the way from 90-degrees to 0-degrees.
-Still, I ruled it good enough as long as I kept at least one of the tension knobs cranked down.
+Still, I ruled it good enough as long as I kept at least one of the tension knobs cranked down a mite.
 I may look into getting some magnetized welder’s weights to place on the tube, if necessary.
-That’s the usual solution for today's steel tube Dobs, and is the successor of the lead-shot-filled beanbags we stuck on our Sonotube scopes with Velcro in the 1990s.
+That’s the usual solution for today's steel tube Dobs and is the successor of the lead-shot-filled beanbags we stuck on our Sonotube scopes with Velcro in the 1990s.

 As soon as the club meeting wrapped up, I made tracks for home, but I needn't have hurried.
 Darkness still hadn’t arrived —darn this DST—when I made it back just after 8.
 I spent another half hour or so watching TV until Venus and Jupiter peeped out, and kinda had to pry myself off the couch, I’ll admit, when they did.
 I’d had a pretty good time running the Mobile Astronomical Society June meeting, but the glasses of Merlot I’d consumed with dinner at Applebee’s beforehand to fortify myself for the task were now having a slightly deleterious effect.
 Still, I was determined to see where I stood with the new scope’s focuser and Rigel Quick Finder at least.